J-V-S-C/Rentx/README.md

 ### Functional Requirements (FR)

-- ✅ - It must be possible to create a new rental.
+- It must be possible to create a new rental.

 ### Business Rules (BR)

+- The rental must have at least 24 hours as duration.
-- ❌ - A rental cannot be created if there is already one open for the same user.
+- A rental cannot be created if there is already one open for the same user.
-- ❌ - A rental cannot be created if the car is already rented.
+- A rental cannot be created if the car is already rented.
+- The user must be logged in the application.